 A multidisciplinary pediatric team that specializes in treating hemangiomas should evaluate your child.

-The RICH form of congenital hemangiomas do not usually require treatment since they shrink quickly on their own.
-Decisions to treat these or NICH must be made on an individual basis.
+Decisions to treat these congenital hemangiomas must be made on an individual basis.
 The team considers such things as:

 - How well the child can function physically